Sinjini15/resume-screener-ai/README.md

 * POST/retrieve
 Retrieve ranked resumes based on the given job description

+## Future extensions

+* Integrate LLMs to enhance semantic understanding of resumes and job descriptions

+* Use embeddings (e.g., OpenAI or HuggingFace models) for deeper feature extraction

 ✅ Fully modularized, production-ready codebase with clean separation of concerns.